satyrius/gonx/README.md

 All major changes will be noticed in [release notes](https://github.com/satyrius/gonx/releases).

+## Roadmap

+I have no roadmap for this project at the moment for a few reasons.
+At the first, it is a simple library and I want to keep it.
+At the second, there is no feature requests, and for me, this library do its job.
+A few things may happen: the default binary, to use this not only as a library, and performance improvements if they will be needed.

 ## Contributing

 Fork the repo, create a feature branch then send me pull request.
 Feel free to create new issues or contact me using email.